grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 tags: [Engineering, Privacy, Data masking, Machine learning]
 comments: true
 cover_photo: /img/pii-masking/cover.png
-excerpt: "Data engineers at Grab work with large sets of data to build and train advanced machine learning models, in order to continuously improve our user experience.
-However, as with any data-handling company, dealing with this sort of data may present a potential privacy risk as it contains personally identifiable information (PII) of users.
-Read this article to find out more about Grab’s mature privacy protective measures and how the Coban team uses PII tagging and masking on data streaming pipelines to protect our users."
+excerpt: "Data engineers at Grab work with large sets of data to build and train advanced machine learning models to continuously improve our user experience.
+However, as with any data-handling company, dealing with users' data may present a potential privacy risk as it contains Personally Identifiable Information (PII).
+Read this article to find out more about Grab’s mature privacy protective measures and how our data streaming team uses PII tagging and masking on data streaming pipelines to protect our users."
 ---

 At Grab, data engineers work with large sets of data on a daily basis.
 They design and build advanced machine learning models that provide strategic insights using all of the data that flow through the Grab Platform.
-This enables us to provide a better experience to our users, for example by increasing - in a timely fashion - the supply of drivers in areas where our predictive models indicate a surge in demand.
+This enables us to provide a better experience to our users, for example by increasing the supply of drivers in areas where our predictive models indicate a surge in demand in a timely fashion.

-Grab has a mature privacy programme that complies with applicable privacy laws and regulations and we use tools to help identify, assess and appropriately manage our privacy risk.
+Grab has a mature privacy programme that complies with applicable privacy laws and regulations and we use tools to help identify, assess, and appropriately manage our privacy risks.
 To ensure that our users’ data are well-protected and avoid any human-related errors, we always take extra measures to secure this data.

 However, data engineers **will still require** access to actual production data in order to tune effective machine learning models and ensure the models work as intended in production.